Last Updated: 04/01/20

 West Peachtree and Spring Street "Quick Build" Bike Lane Projects

 The image above is an example of what the bike facility on West Peachtree St and Spring St may look like as a “quick build” project.

 Midtown Alliance, in partnership with the City of Atlanta, is planning improvements to Spring Street between 3rd St and 13th Street and West Peachtree Street between North Avenue and 13th Street.
 In September 2019, the Mayor’s Office announced a two-year, $5M plan to bring accelerated safety redesigns to several Atlanta streets.
 The West Peachtree and Spring Street Bike Lane projects are included in the rapid implementation strategy.
 Midtown Alliance is working with the City to develop a quick build project that will improve the two corridors for people on bicycles and other mobility devices.
 The revised project area map is available here.
 The scope of this project includes the following:

 - Retain the existing one-way traffic operation

-- Repurpose one travel lane for a protected one-way bike lane
+- Repurpose one travel lane and several on-street parking spaces for a protected one-way bike lane